Open Or Closed? Here's What Happens In A Partial Government Shutdown

 Military: The active-duty military will remain on the job, and military operations in places like Afghanistan would continue.
 Guidance from the Defense Department issued on Friday said military personnel would not be paid — neither would necessary civilian personnel.
 In previous shutdowns, training missions were curtailed.
 Military contractors would not be affected, as long as their work has already been funded.

-Veterans Affairs: Ever since a scare about veterans not getting their health care during the last government shut down, the Veterans Health Administration has been getting its funding appropriated in advance.
-According to the VA, 95.5 percent of its employees are exempted from a shut down and would come to work.
+Veterans Affairs: Ever since a scare about veterans not getting their health care during the last government shutdown, the Veterans Health Administration has been getting its funding appropriated in advance.
+According to the VA, 95.5 percent of its employees are exempted from a shutdown and would come to work.
 So the VA says it will suffer no effects from a shutdown.

-Mail delivery: The post office will be open, and your mail will be delivered, since the U.S. Postal Service has its own revenue stream.
+Mail delivery: The post office will be open, and your mail will be delivered, because the U.S. Postal Service has its own revenue stream.

 Travel: Air traffic controllers, Transportation Security Administration officers and Customs and Border Protection agents would remain on the job, so air travel should be mostly unaffected.